 Data identified under this section PC.A.5.7 must be submitted as required under PC.A.1.2.
-This information may also be requested by The Company during a Black Start and should be provided by Generators where reasonably possible.
-Generators in this section PC.A.5.7 means Generators only in respect of their Large Power Stations.
+This information may also be requested by The Company during a Black Start and should be provided by Generators.
+HVDC System Owners and DC Converter Station Owners where reasonably possible.
+For the avoidance of doubt, Generators in this section PC.A.5.7 means Generators only in respect of their Large Power Stations.